Meet Our Committee

 Thud actively serves as the past-President of the Riverhead Rotary Club and past Chairperson of the RYLA Committee and has devoted extensive time and effort to community-minded organizations of various avenues.
 He is the Executive Director of Timothy Hill Children’s Ranch, located in Riverhead, New York.
 This is a not-for-profit agency that provides residential and group care for adolescents; he has held various positions within the childcare field including, administrative, clinical and direct care.
 Previously, Thud has served as President for Long Island Family & Youth Services (LIFY), Chairman of the Riverhead Youth Committee and a Council of Family and Child Caring Agencies (COFCCA) Board Member along with many other positions in his community including the Riverhead High School Varsity Football Team assistant coach from 1997-2005.
 Mr. Hill is an avid fan of both physical and mental fitness and is actively involved in the RYLA District 7255 Committee.

 Jean Mahoney has been a member of the Southold Rotary Club since 2012, and credits RYLA for piquing her interest in Rotary.
-An English teacher at Mattituck High School for the past 28 years, Jean is advisor to the Mattituck Interact Club, the 10th grade advisor, and coaches Junior High cross country, and Junior high track.
+An English teacher at Mattituck High School for 30 years, Jean was the advisor to the Mattituck Interact Club, the 10th grade advisor, and coached Junior High cross country, and Junior high track.
 A lover of dogs, Jean is often walking or spending time with her Bernese mountain dog, Morgan, and her rescue dog, Dobby.
 Otherwise, Jean can be found reading mysteries, or working in her garden.

 Barbara Ackermann has been a member of the Southold Rotary for over 3 decades, having become the first woman rotarian of her district upon taking her oath!
 A retired Guidance Director and School Counselor of the Southold School District, Barbara began her professional career as a child protective caseworker and a medical social worker.
 She continues to serve her community not only through Rotary but on the Board of East End Counselors Association, and the North Fork School Advisory Committee, as well.
 She is a member of Delta Kappa Gamma, and was involved in HUGS from its inception, serving on the Board of Directors for several years.
 She has served two terms as President of Southold Rotary, in addition to her plethora of other roles within the club.
 Barbara has served in a number of roles in Rotary including, but not limited to, a multiple time Assistant Governor, the District Scholarship Chairperson and a member of the Youth Exchange Committee.
 Barbara's valiant efforts to embed the mission of RYLA, "Service Before Self," in all corners of her life has garnered recognition from the Southold Rotary honoring her with the establishment of the "Barbara Ackermann Award for Most Improved Student" and, likewise, from the East End Counselors Association in the establishment of "The Barbara Ackermann Counselor of The Year Award."
 Barbara is grateful to the experience RYLA has gifted her with as she continues to grow alongside the young people who attend.
 She passionately believes that RYLA is a life changing experience for all who are involved.